PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 10:20:41
+Last updated: 2024-04-13 10:21:17
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand